witch-house/pronoun.is/README.md

 ### The database

-The pronouns "database" is a tab-delimited file with fields and example values as follows:
+The pronouns "database" is a tab-delimited file located in [resources/pronouns.tab][pronoun-database] with fields and example values as follows:

 subject|object|possessive-determiner|possessive-pronoun|reflexive
 -------|------|---------------------|------------------|---------